freenas/freenas-docs/userguide/sharing.rst

 still shown, force the use of TCP by including **-o tcp** in the :command:`mount` command.

-If a "RPC: Program not registered" error is shown, upgrade to the latest version of %brand% and restart the NFS service after the upgrade to clear the NFS cache.
+If a :literal:`RPC: Program not registered` error is shown, upgrade to the latest version of %brand% and restart the NFS service after the upgrade to clear the NFS cache.

-If clients see "reverse DNS" errors, add the %brand% IP address in the :guilabel:`Host name database` field of :menuselection:`Network --> Global Configuration`.
+If clients see "reverse DNS" errors, add the %brand% IP address in the :guilabel:`Host name data base` field of :menuselection:`Network --> Global Configuration`.

 If clients receive timeout errors when trying to mount the share, add